JuliaReinforcementLearning/ReinforcementLearning.jl/docs/src/tutorial.md

 agent to gain the maximum cumulative reward in an episode.
 The random selection policy above is a good benchmark.
 The only thing left is to calculate the total reward.
-Because such workflow is so common in reinforcement learning tasks, an extended `Base.run` function is provided so that we can desgin the workflow in a descriptive pattern.
+Because such workflow is so common in reinforcement learning tasks, an extended `Base.run` function is provided so that we can design the workflow in a descriptive pattern.

 ```@repl randomwalk1d